m-reza-rahman/azure-cafe/README.md

 * Hit Create a resource -> Containers -> Kubernetes Service.
 * Select the resource group to be azure-cafe-group-`<your suffix>`.
 * Specify the cluster name as azure-cafe-cluster-`<your suffix>` (the suffix could be your first name such as "reza").
+* Click next until you get to the 'Integrations' tab.
+Create a new Azure Container Registry named azurecaferegistry`<your suffix>` (the suffix could be your first name such as "reza").
 * Hit Review + create.
 * Hit Create.